Cindy Jacobs’ Plan for Citywide Revival

 You will not find that anywhere in scripture.

 Many use 1 Corinthians 14 as a proof text for their erroneous teaching that the role of a prophet has changed.
-Read my post entitled “1 Corinthians and Prophecy” for further explanation on this error.
+Read my post entitled “New Testament Prophets and Prophecy – Echoes of the Old Testament” for further explanation on this error.

 The Conveniently Overlooked Prophet’s Duty